Dust

 Maybe to ease the speed of light

-Rounding the blessed little squared secret corners
+Rounding the blessed little square secret corners

 Before the erosion invades the lock,